-- 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the base cover.
+- 1. Follow the procedure in Before working inside your computer.

+- 2. Remove the base cover.

-- 3. Remove the memory module. - 4.
-Remove the M.2 2230 solid-state drive or the M.2 2280 solid-state drive, whichever applicable. - 5.
-Remove the wireless card. - 6.
-Remove the heat sink or the system board thermal plate, whichever applicable. - NOTE: When removing the system board to replace/access other parts, the system board can be removed with the heat sink/system board thermal plate attached to it in order to simplify the procedure and preserve the thermal bond between the system board and heat sink/system board thermal plate.
+- 3. Remove the memory module.

+- 4. Remove the M.2 2230 solid-state drive or the M.2 2280 solid-state drive, whichever applicable.

+- 5. Remove the wireless card.

+- 6. Remove the fan.

+- 7. Remove the heat sink integrated or the heat sink discrete, whichever applicable.

+() NOTE: When removing the system board to replace/access other parts, the system board can be removed with the heat sink attached to it in order to simplify the procedure and preserve the thermal bond between the system board and heat sink.